shuklaayush/api/README.md

 ### CSV

 Sometimes, having files in a spreadsheet format is more useful for analysts and scientists.
-We have provided the files as downloadable csv files in the following location.
+We have provided the files as downloadable csv files at the following location.

 | Data                 | URL                                                                    |
 | -------------------- | ---------------------------------------------------------------------- |